RyanJeavo/CognexoTesting/README.md

 ##### Sidenote: I would have liked to cover basket functionality, but It looks as though this isn't present or available on Books To Scrape.

 With more time and thought I would have liked to include the following:
-- Improved results checks (verifyBookCount is simple in it's current form)
+- Improved results checks (verifyBookCount is simple in its current form)
   - Add variability to the check that books on the page matches the results count
 - Boundary checks on book prices
 - Tests to ensure previous and next buttons are not present on first and last page